-Bug ID Description J · · CSCun34856 All VLANs are suspended if one has a QoS policy, but the TCAM is not configured.
-CSCuq03168 Microsoft NLB traffic being routed into the destination VLAN is experiencing packet loss.
-C3Cuq03108 Wilcrosoft NLB traffic being routed into the destination VLAN is experiencing packet loss.
-CSCuq68788 Traffic is not spanned if SPAN ACL and policy-based routing are enabled.
-CSCur22618 The show queuing interface command returns empty output when executed for FEX HIF interfaces.
-CSCur30555 The show policy-map type queuing command does not show statistics for FEX HIF interfaces.
-C3Cu130333 The show policy-map type queuing command does not show statistics for LEX fill interfaces.
+Bug ID Description CSCun26726 HSRP (Hot Standby Router Protocol) packet decoding fails with an assertion error.
+CSCun34856 VLANs are suspended if one has a QoS policy but the TCAM is not configured.
+CSCuq03168 Microsoft NLB (Network Load Balancing) traffic being routed into the destination VLAN is experiencing packet loss.
+CSCur30555 show policy-map type queuing does not show statistics for FEX HIF interfaces.
 CSCur37816 When QoS Lite TCAM is configured, policer violated statistics shown as part of the show policy-map interface command are reported as 0 instead of NA (Not-Applicable).
-000 44070 CSCur46879 When copying the tunnel configuration file to running, the tunnel may flap before stabilizing.
+CSCur46879 When copying the tunnel configuration file to running, the tunnel may flap before stabilizing.
 CSCur59482 Policer action is not supported when a QoS policy of type "qos" is applied with the no-stats keyword.

-CSCur61647 Even though there are no QoS classification policies currently active on any of the FEX HIF interfaces, the show incompatibility command still reports FEX QoS incompatibility during downgrade from 3.2 to earlier versions of software.
-CSCur07020 Traffic cannot be routed using policy based routing if the poyt, her reachability is careed the CSCur87839 Traffic cannot be routed using policy-based routing if the next-hop reachability is across the vPC peer link and the local vPC leg is down.
-VI & poor link and the local VI & leg is down.
-CSCus06693 ERPSAN sessions with a destination on the port-channel sub-interface is not supported.
+T Bug ID Description CSCur61647 Although there are no QoS classification policies currently active on any of the FEX HIF interfaces, the show incompatibility command still reports FEX QoS incompatibility during downgrade from 3.2 to earlier versions of software.
+CSCur87839 Traffic cannot be routed using policy-based routing if the next-hop reachability is across the vPC peer link and the local vPC leg is down.
+CSCus06693 ERPSAN (Encapsulated Remote Switch Port Analyzer) sessions with a destination on the port-channel sub-interface are not supported.
 CSCus07061 When a remote end of a vPC port channel member is shut down, the local end takes ~10 seconds to shut down.
 This only occurs when the port channel is 'active' (i.e., has LACP enabled).

-Bug ID Description 24g .2 CSCus58475 Vntag-mgr times out after changing VLANS for a range of 20 vPC port-channels.
-000 (0/10 CSCus63613 When a user reloads the active supervisor, the standby supervisor also reloads.
+CSCus58475 Vntag-mgr times out after changing VLANS for a range of 20 vPC port-channels.
+CSCus63613 When reloading the active supervisor, the standby supervisor also reloads.
 During the reload process, the Service Policy Manager (SPM) cannot send data to the standby supervisor.
 A syslog is observed, notifying the active supervisor that the SPM has not successfully updated its data base to the standby supervisor.
-The active supervisor reloads the standby supervisor again, and the standby supervisor eventually reaches a good standby state. again, and the standay supervisor eventually reaction a good standay state.
-CSCuu15598 When a QoS policy with a policer is applied on a FEX HIF port, the actual policing happens at the switch and not at the FEX.
-As a result, the internal VNTAG header of 6 bytes is also considered by the policer.
-CSCuu31392 ERSPAN packets are dropped on the intermediate switches if more than one ERSPAN session CSCuu31392 resolves over 40 Gig uplinks on a ToR. resolves over 40 dig upilitiks of a rolk.
-CSCuu33640 An ITD policy is shown in no shut state.
+The active supervisor reloads the standby supervisor again, and the standby supervisor eventually reaches a good standby state.
+CSCuu31392 ERSPAN (Encapsulated Remote Switch Port Analyzer) packets are dropped on the intermediate switches if more than one ERSPAN session resolves over 40 Gigabit uplinks on a ToR.
+CSCuu33640 ITD policy is shown in no shut state.
 However, no policy is actually applied to the ingress policy if an invalid ACL is used for "exclude."
-000 07005 CSCuu37225 Some show commands are having very slow reaction times and appear to hang with certain ITD configuration scenarios.
-CSCuu87126 When access-list is configured for ITD service, this error is received: "ACL cannot apply when more than one node is active."
-000 (0470 MAG 11 DO TI CSCuv63473 MAC entries are not in sync between vPC peers.
-There are some MACs missing.
-CSCuv90152 Packets are accepted on HIFPC members in suspended state.
-000 01000 CSCuv96382 For single label mpls/stripped tap-agg packets, when the mpls strip dest-mac xxxx.xxxx.xxxx CLI is configured, dmac is not re-written on the modular (EOR) setup.
+CSCuv90152 Packets are accepted on HIF port channel members in suspended state.
+CSCuv96382 For single label mpls/stripped tap-agg packets, when the mpls strip dest-mac xxxx.xxxx.xxxx CLI is configured, DMAC is not re-written on the modular (EOR) setup.
 The same will work on ToRs.
-TUNS.
-CSCuw02188 The Dynamic Twice NAT CLIs are not removable after upgrading the switch to 7.0(3)12(1).
+CSCuw02188 Dynamic Twice NAT CLIs are not removable after upgrading the switch to 7.0(3)I2(1).
 Also, the Dynamic Twice NAT outside entry is not programmed in the hardware.